![]() |

 11. 2 H pencil and sharpener (pointer) and white plastic eraser (I prefer Staedtler Mars). (need later)

-Gouache; one color, zinc white, jet black.
+Later in semester you will write with Prang watercolors set (16) Gouache; one color, permanent white, lamp black.
 Chisel edged bristle brush such as Grumbacher Eterna #2.
-Plastic Palette, water jar, water dropper.
+Plastic Palette, water jar.

 12. Sakura Micro pigma pen .005.